 Time is the most important factor here, so call the airline immediately after you have completed your online booking to make your seat selection with a phone agent.
 Again, if your first choice seat is not available, select another seat and attempt to change it at a later date.

 Confirm your seat assignment the week you are flying.

 Airlines sometimes switch the aircraft type close to the departure date due to load factors and maintenance.
 When these changes are made, pre-reserved seats are re-assigned and you could lose the seat you so carefully selected.
 In addition, airlines will often release seats that were previously not available for assignment.
 If you continue to check back on your flight and aircraft type you'll increase your chances of keeping the seat you want, and perhaps even grab a better seat when one becomes available.

 Many airlines only allow exit rows and bulkhead seats to be booked on the day of flight.
-As online check-in is now widely available, you can secure a better seat without having to arrive at the airport hours and hours before your flight.
+Using online check-in, you can secure a better seat without having to arrive at the airport hours and hours before your flight.
 You can even check-in online if you have bags to check!
 For more information about online check-in, select the Check-In tab at the top of the Airline's General Information page on SeatGuru.com.

 Request a seat when upgrades are being processed at the gate.